Immigration, deportation, and Catholic principles: 21 points

 [toward an argument against mass deportation]

-For reasons that will be obvious to many readers, I’ve been hoping for some time now to write sooner rather than later about immigration and deportation from a Catholic perspective.
-Since I am aware of no one source that draws together and covers everything I’d like to explore in a popular yet thorough way, I wanted to write a careful, in-depth longread crafting an argument against indiscriminate or mass deportation in particular, drawing extensively on papal and magisterial documents, sources from Catholic tradition, and principles of Catholic moral theology.
+For a number of reasons, including queries from readers, I’ve been hoping for some time to write about immigration and deportation from a Catholic perspective.
+Since I am aware of no one source that draws together and covers everything I’d like to explore in a popular yet thorough way, I’ve wanted to craft an argument regarding the rights of migrants and the obligations of countries, drawing on the Catechism of the Catholic Church, papal and magisterial documents, sources from Catholic tradition, and principles of Catholic moral theology.

-Here is a first stab at my argument: not the sprawling, polished essay I hoped to write, but a hopefully useful outline of some key concepts in Catholic Social Teaching and moral theology relevant to the topics of immigration and deportation.
-A work in progress, certainly—one I may amend in the days or weeks ahead—and perhaps a sketch for the full argument I still hope to complete.1 Feedback, criticism, and suggestions are welcome!
+Here is a first stab at my argument: a hopefully useful outline of some key concepts in Catholic Social Teaching and moral theology relevant to the topics of immigration and deportation.
+A work in progress, certainly—one I may amend in the weeks and months ahead—and perhaps a sketch for the full argument I still hope to complete.1 Feedback, criticism, and suggestions are welcome!

 The common good is the outcome toward which the whole of Catholic Social Teaching2 is ordered.
 The Catechism of the Catholic Church defines the common good as “the sum total of social conditions which allow people, either as groups or as individuals, to reach their fulfillment more fully and more easily” (CCC 1906).
 Human beings are social creatures, and the well-being of each is connected to that of all.
 The Catechism identifies three essential elements in the common good: